mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 **Same person:** Even if there were a nuclear holocaust, there would be activity?

 **Katagiri Roshi:** Sure.
-Wherever you may go.
-Our foundation is really active, dynamism.
+Wherever you may go, our foundation is really active, dynamism.

 **Same person:** So buddha-nature can’t be destroyed.